varworkshop/varworkshop.github.io/_pages/challenges.md

 <br/>

-This challenge focuses on coaching users through a recipe with with the right feedback at the right time, to correct mistakes.
+This challenge focuses on coaching users through a recipe with the right feedback at the right time, to correct mistakes.
 Details:
-- **Evaluation Data:** We base this challenge on the [Qualcomm Interactive Cooking Dataset](https://huggingface.co/datasets/qualcomm/qualcomm-interactive-cooking-dataset) dataset, as described [here](https://www.arxiv.org/abs/2511.21998) and [here](https://apratimbh.github.io/livecook).
+- **Evaluation Data:** We base this challenge on the [Qualcomm Interactive Cooking Dataset](https://huggingface.co/datasets/qualcomm/qualcomm-interactive-cooking-dataset) (built on top of [CaptainCook4D](https://captaincook4d.github.io/captain-cook/)), as described [here](https://www.arxiv.org/abs/2511.21998) and [here](https://apratimbh.github.io/livecook).
 Specifically, the challenge involves providing timed feedback for a set of evaluation videos.
 For this challenge, we employ the test set available in the link provided above.

 - **Evaluation Set:** We will use the main set of the Qualcomm Interactive Cooking Dataset and consider the turn based evaluation scheme described in Section 5.4 [here](https://www.arxiv.org/abs/2511.21998).